|Office:||Heroy Hall 428B|

 MA Anthropology, Southern Methodist University

 Sara Mosher is a cultural anthropologist specializing in forced migration and refugee resettlement issues.
-Before coming to SMU, she earned a master's degree in ethnomusicology at the University of Illinois at Urbana-Champaign and a master's degree in applied anthropology at the University of Maryland.
-Previously, she worked to improve resettlement services for the families of former military interpreters from Afghanistan as they built new lives in the Washington, DC area.
-Her current work is about the downstream local effects of recent federal changes in immigration policy, particularly as it relates to refugees from majority-Muslim counties who are now living in Texas.
+Before coming to SMU, she worked to improve resettlement services for the families of former military interpreters from Afghanistan as they built new lives in the US.
+Her current work is about the downstream local effects of recent federal changes in immigration policy, particularly as it relates to refugees and asylum seekers living in Texas.
 Her research interests include: refugee resettlement, public policy, activism, humanitarianism, xenophobia, and community-based participatory research.
-She hp[es that her work will contribute to the development of "best practices" anthropology that complements critique with practical suggestions for real-world action.
+She hopes that her work will contribute to the development of "best practices" anthropology that complements critique with practical suggestions for real-world action.

 Entered program in 2015